 Think their writing needs a harshly critical environment in order to thrive.

 November 13 – December 11

 At the Firefly Studio with Jenna

-You can check out our special one-day version of this workshop that we’re running this summer here.
+You can check out our special one-day version of this workshop that we’re running this winter here.

 To see our financial and cancellation policies, click here.

 We’re not sure when we’re running this next but we hope to soon!
 You can check out our one day version of this workshop here.